Steven-Klavins/off-the-rails/README.md

 **The articles page (http://localhost:3000/articles)**

-When you first run the app the only option available on this page will be to add a new article, once adding one or more you articles we have a list of additional options displayed underneath.
+When you first run the app the only option available on this page will be to add a new article, once adding an article you will see a list of additional options displayed.

 <p align="center">
 <img src="article.png" alt="Article screenshot" width="400"/>